dpino/Worker/API.md

 ### `w.postMessage(object [, transfer])`

 Structured-clone `object`, possibly paying attention to `transfer`, and send it to the worker `w`.
-If `w` is terminated this may or may not throw an error.
+If `w` has been terminated this may or may not throw an error.

 ### `w.onmessage = function (ev) ...`